software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 The general property here is: given a safe balance, when we withdraw some amount from it, we should get reduced balance in the safe, and it should not be possible to withdraw more than we have.

-Protostar will run any test that takes parameters in fuzz testing mode, so let's rewrite our unit
+In order to run our test in the fuzz testing mode, we need to use the [`given`](../02-cheatcodes/given.md) cheatcode.
+Let's apply this:
-test:

 ```cairo title="tests/test_main.cairo"
 %lang starknet